 In general terms, the larger, more diverse, and less fragmented native habitat there is available, the greater the diversity of species present.
 Some species of plants and wildlife do very well on the edges of habitat patches (e.g., a forest bordering an area of cropland).
-However, as patches of habitat become smaller, some populations that depend on undisturbed habitat either become very small or vanish all together.
-The impact of net decreases in the amount of available habitat is compounded by fragmentation of the remaining habitat into isolated patches due to the building of roads, construction of utility corridors, or conversion to other land uses.
+However, as patches of habitat become smaller, populations that depend on undisturbed habitat either become very small or vanish all together.
+A decrease in the amount of available habitat is then compounded by fragmentation of the remaining habitat into isolated patches due to the construction of roads, utility corridors, or conversion of habitat to other land uses.
 Fragmentation of habitat makes it increasingly difficult for species to move safely across the landscape in search of shelter, food, or mates.